Election Safety Protocol

 Voters are encouraged to

-· Wear a mask while attending an advance poll or on Election Day.
+- Wear a mask while attending an any polling place.